GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/02_data_reduction.rst

 the local calibration database will be fetched automatically.
 Also, in this case the standard star was obtained using ROIs (Regions-of-Interest) which do not match the flat field.
-The software will recognize that the flat field is still valid will crop it to match the ROIs.
+The software will recognize that the flat field is still valid and will crop it to match the ROIs.

 ::